valentina-b/out2fashion-weather-clothing-app/README.md

 ## Features and App Sections

-As a first step, I've put together all the goals mentioned above and checked where they overlap:
+As a first step, I've put together all the goals mentioned above and checked where they overlap.

 ![Goals Overview](readme-files/images-readme/img-goals-overview.png)

-Then I grouped them into Information and Features categories.
+Then I grouped them into Information and Features category.
 The Information category is a group of goals that can be easily solved by simply including the relevant information in the app.
-The Features are goals that I've decided to solve in a more fun and interesting way:
+The Features are goals that I've decided to solve in a more fun and interesting way.
+This process helped me create the concept and the MVP of the OUT2FASHION mobile web app.

 ![Information and Features Overview](readme-files/images-readme/img-information-features-overview.png)

-This process helped me create the concept and the MVP of the OUT2FASHION mobile web app.
+### App Sections

+1. **Top navigation bar** - fixed on the top so that the users are able to navigate themselves back to the homepage anytime.
+1. **Header** - introduction to the website.
+Once the user clicks on a city below the header, the header content changes to horizontal scrolling menu so that the users can access other cities' weather data once the homepage city shortcuts are gone.
+1. **Main section - Homepage** - provides 8 cities for the users to choose from and an additional information on how the app works.
+1. **City section** - gives the user information about the weather forecast for the selected city, which clothing items they will need based on the weather and temperature as well as contributes with the suggestions of the shoppable products from the product category.
+1. **Footer** - gives users the option to stay up to date with the app via links to social media profiles.

+### Features